THE COUNTY OF HUDSON

 ii.
 Notices concerning official Union business, and

 iii.
 Notices covering social and recreational events.

-ARTICLE XXXVI Section 1.
-The County shall have the right to discipline any employee for cause, pursuant to the Civil Service Law, up to and including fines, suspension (with or without pay) and termination from employment.
+to the Civil Service Law, up to and including fines, suspensions (with or without pay) and

 A. minor disciplinary action